toiletpapar/smithers-server/README.md

-# BUDGETING-SERVER
+# SMITHERS AI (BUDGETING-SERVER)
 Trying to use image recognition on reciepts for automatic budgeting

-Built to run in low-memory environments
+Ultimately would like to be able to build an assistant for helping in everyday life.

 ## Roadmap
 * Boilerplate (Done)